dhoerl/PhotoScrollerNetwork/README.txt

 Once this happens it will be incredibly easy to import the guts of this project.
 I also plan to support reading jpeg images stored onthe local file system too, an oft asked for feature, and as a general direction will use "Streams" so any "provider" could supply the data.

+JAN 2020 UPDATE:
+- data component coming along well - there will be two means to feed data, which can be either a URL or a local file path
+  * traditional apps can use a NSInputStream delegate
+  * SwiftUI style apps can use a Combine Publisher
 -----------------

 *** libjpeg-turbo is now includes arm64 ***